felipelmc/MLAlgorithms-from-scratch/README.md

-# Machine Learning Algorithms from Scratch
+# Machine Learning Algorithms from scratch
 Implementation of Machine Learning Algorithms from scratch for the discipline Techniques and Algorithms in Data Science (FGV EMAp).

 A1: